dnaprawa/workshop-pe/README.md

-# Docker MVP Partner Enablement course
+# Docker Partner Enablement course

 ## How to use this course